Emancipation reform of 1861: Background

-Intensely insular, the mir assembly, the skhod (sel'skii skhod), appointed an elder (starosta) and a 'clerk' (pisar) to deal with any external issues.
-Peasants within a mir shared land and resources.
-The fields were divided among the families as nadel ("allotment")—a complex of strip plots, distributed according to the quality of the soil.
+The mir assembly, the skhod (sel'skii skhod), appointed an elder (starosta) and a 'clerk' (pisar) to deal with any external issues.
+Although there were many regional differences and customs, peasants within a mir in central Russia shared land and resources.
 The strips were periodically redistributed within the villages to produce level economic conditions.
-The land however, was not owned by the mir; the land was the legal property of the 100,000 or so landowners (pomeshchiks, an equivalent of "landed gentry") and the inhabitants, as serfs, were not allowed to leave the property where they were born.
+The land, however, was not owned by the mir; the land was the legal property of the 100,000 or so landowners (pomeshchiks, an equivalent of "landed gentry") and the inhabitants, as serfs, were typically not allowed to leave the property where they were born.
 The peasants were duty-bound to make regular payments in labor and goods.
 It has been estimated that landowners took at least one third of income and production by the first half of the nineteenth century.

 Earlier reform moves

 The need for urgent reform was well understood in 19th-century Russia.
 Much support for it emanated from universities, authors and other intellectual circles.
 Various projects of emancipation reforms were prepared by Mikhail Speransky, Nikolay Mordvinov, and Pavel Kiselyov.
 However, conservative or reactionary nobility thwarted their efforts.
 In Western guberniyas serfdom was abolished early in the century.
-In Congress Poland, serfdom had been abolished before it became Russian (by Napoleon in 1807).
+In Congress Poland, serfdom had been abolished before it became Russian (by Napoleon in 1807), but it was largely restored once Russia took over in 1815.
 Serfdom was abolished in governorates of Estonia in 1816, in Courland in 1817, and in Livonia in 1819.

 In 1797, Paul I of Russia decreed that corvee labor was limited to 3 days a week, and never on Sunday, but this law was not enforced.
 Beginning in 1801, Alexander I of Russia appointed a committee to study possible emancipation, but its only effect was to prohibit the sale of serfs without their families.
 Beginning in 1825, Nicholas I of Russia expressed his desire for emancipation on many occasions, and even improved the lives of serfs on state properties, but did not change the condition of serfs on private estates.